 Start Connecting Your Futures Broker to the Trading Software

 After inputting the required information, test the connection to ensure it is working correctly.
-If the connection is successful, you will receive a confirmation, and you can proceed to customize your trading environment.
+If the connection is successful, you will receive a confirmation, and you can proceed to customise your trading environment.

 Here’s a step-by-step example for inputting these credentials in a trading platform like MetaTrader 5: